raj9011/AIDS-Semester-3/README.md

 `Mode:` Online :wink::sweat_smile:

+Repository contains Handwritten Notes , Certificates Earned , Assignments material prepared by me and also Reference Books that I referred during the Semester.

 Courses that I have studied during Sophomore of my engineering offered by the Department of Artificial Intelligence and Data Science, VPKBIET Baramati.